SLT-World/SLBr/README.md

 CefSharp follows modern web standards, and supports HTML5, JavaScript, CSS3, HTML5 audio/video elements as well as WebGL.
 CefSharp has basically everything a modern browser has.

+## Notes
+If you're having issues with SLBr rendering weirdly (Examples are: controls disappearing, text oversizing, colors changing abnormally), then you're most likely having this [issue](https://github.com/dotnet/wpf/issues/4141).
+Either switch to software rendering using SLBr's WPF Rendering setting, or disable the nahimic service to resolve the issue.

 ## Special thanks to
 - The Chromium Embedded Framework (CEF) by Marshall A. Greenblatt.
 - The CefSharp team, and Amaitland who dedicated himself to the CefSharp project.